pachyderm/docs/content/latest/how-tos/s3-gateway-operations/write-object.md

 seriesPart:
 ---

-You can write an S3 object to a Pachyderm repo within a project by performing the following commands:
+You can write an S3 object to a MLDM repo within a project by performing the following commands:

 {{<stack type="wizard" >}}